 Leg ulcers or chronic venous leg ulceration are most often found on the lower leg and ankle.
 The most common cause is poor circulation.
 Age, varicose veins, smoking and arterial disease increase the risk of leg ulcers.
+Always consult your doctor if a leg wound is slow to heal.
 Treatment options include compression bandages, dressings and surgery.
 Keeping the affected leg elevated above the level of the heart can help.

 Around one per cent of the Australian population suffers from leg ulcers (chronic venous leg ulceration).
 The most common cause is poor blood circulation, particularly the inability of the veins to return deoxygenated blood from the legs back to the heart.